andrevidela/Research-report/Thesis/index.md

                      (Right str) => ?hole2
 ```

-But doing so introduces the additional problem that we now need to provide a value for an impossible case (`Right`).
+But doing so introduces the additional problem that we now need to provide a value for an impossible case (the `Right` case).
 What do we even return?
 We do not have an `Int` at hand to use.
 Our alternatives are:

 - Panic and crash the program.
-- Make up a default value, silencing the error but hiding a potential bug.
+- Make up a default value, silencing the error but potentially introducing a bug.
 - Change the return type to `Either Int String` and letting the caller deal with it.

-None of which are ideal nor replicate the functionality of the dependent version we saw before.
+None of which are ideal nor replicate the functionality of the dependent version.
 This is why dependent types are desirable, they help:

+- Inform the programmer by communicating precisely which types are expected.
+- The compiler better understand the semantics of the program.
 - Avoid needless runtime checks.
-- The compiler better understand the semantics of the program.
-- Inform the programmer by communicating precisely which types are expected.

-This concludes our short introduction to dependent types and I hope you've been convinced of their usefulness.
-In the next section we are going to talk about linear types.

 ## The story begins

-This concludes our introductory chapter, we’ve laid out the ground work for what’s to come with Idris and linear types.
+This concludes our introductory chapter.
 Dependent types are a thesis topic in themselves but this introduction should be enough to give you a general idea.
-In the next section I am going to present the existing literature surrounding the topic of this thesis: linear and quantitative types.
+It remains to introduce and explain _linear types_ but we will get to it after the upcoming context review.
+In which I am going to present the existing literature surrounding the topic of this thesis: linear and quantitative types.
 Those research documents should steer us toward the goal of this thesis, exploring the uses of quantitative types for real-world programs, explaining their limitations and proposing ways of getting around them, and designing and implementing use cases for them within the Idris2 compiler.

 I also want to stress that at the end is a glossary that lists all the important terms and concepts necessary to understand the body of this work.
 Please feel free to consult it if something is unclear.